browserengineering/book/book/glossary.md

 Decode

-: Converting from a compressed format for a resource (such as an image) into a simpler format in memory (such as a bitmap).
+: Convert from a compressed format for a resource (such as an image) into a simpler format in memory (such as a bitmap).

 Device pixel ratio

-: the ratio between the screen pixel resolution and a "typical" screen (defined as the pixel resolution of a 90's CRT).
+: the ratio between the screen pixel resolution and a "typical" screen (defined as the pixel resolution of a 1990s CRT).

 Display list